 Generation Z, or Gen Z for short, is the demographic cohort succeeding the Millennials (or Gen Y).
 Demographers and researchers typically use the mid- to late-1990s as starting birth years, while consensus has not been reached on the ending birth years.Source

-While the Vietnam War era draft focused on 19-year-old men, a new military draft would focus on 20-year-old men — those born around Y2K.
+While the Vietnam War era draft focused on 19-year-old men, a new military draft would focus on 20-year-old men — those born around Y2K (for a 2020 draft).
 Even though women are now authorized to fight in combat roles, the Selective Service System (SSS) information that I’ve found on a potential future draft only mentions men.
 That could always change of course.

 Selective Service must deliver the first inductees to the military within 193 days from the onset of a crisis.